For Manufacturing & Engineering Businesses

-- A Yeovil Chamber initiative run exclusively by, and for, manufacturing and engineering businesses across Yeovil and the surrounding area.
+- A Yeovil Chamber initiative run exclusively by, and for, manufacturing and engineering businesses across Yeovil and the South Somerset and West Dorset area.

 - A close network of manufacturing and engineering businesses; sharing best practice, facilitating shared learnings, and creating supply-chain and business support opportunities for all participants.

 "Bringing together local engineering and manufacturing businesses for shared learning, supply chain opportunities, and business support.
 With the purposes to increase standards and grow the industry in and around the Yeovil area."